gtiwari333/spring-boot-web-application-sample/README-KUBERNETES.md

 ## Build Docker images for apps

 Minikube runs its own Docker daemon, separate from your laptop's Docker.
-Images must be built inside it, otherwise pods will fail with `ImagePullBackOff`.
+Images must be built inside it, otherwise pods will not find the docker images and will fail with `ImagePullBackOff`.

 Run from the **repo root**: